Ciock/FlutterChallenge/README.md

 ## Code Generation

 We use [Mason](https://pub.dev/packages/mason_cli "Mason") to generate clean code easily.
-You can referer to the package complete [documentation](https://docs.brickhub.dev/).
+You can refer to the package complete [documentation](https://docs.brickhub.dev/).

 You can use the page template in this way: